anporu55/AnaPovea/README.md

 ### Hello there 👋
 Hi everyone.
 My name is Ana and I'm a naval engineer based in Barcelona (Spain).
-I'm currently learning electonics and PCB Design while working full time.
+I'm currently learning electronics and PCB Design while working full time.

 You can reach me:
 apovear@gmail.com